China Garden Tour (13 days)

 Day 11/Sun: Beijing (B/L)

-After an early breakfast we embark on a full-day excursion to the legendary Great Wall at Mutianyu, 75km northeast of the city.
+After an early breakfast we embark on a full-day excursion to the legendary Great Wall at Mutianyu, 75 km northeast of the city.

-Construction of the earliest sections of the Wall started in the 7th century B.C.
+Construction of the earliest sections of the Wall started in the 7th century BCE.
 A major renovation started with the founding of the Ming Dynasty in 1368 and took 200 years to complete.
 The wall we see today in Beijing is almost exactly the result of this effort.

 Day 12/Mon: Beijing (B/L)

 We begin our sightseeing today with a visit to a traditional hutong neighbourhood.
 Hutong refers to an ancient alleyway with siheyuan or ”4-sided courtyard house” on both sides.
-The name hutong dates back to the Yuan Dynasty (1279 – 1368).
+The name hutong dates back to the Yuan Dynasty (1279 – 1368 CE).
 According to some experts, the word originated from the Mongolian language, in which it is pronounced as hottog and means “well.”
 In ancient times, people tended to gather and live around wells.
 So the original meaning of hutong should be “a place where people live around”.

 Next on our schedule is the Summer Palace, a well preserved UNESCO World Cultural Heritage Site.
 The imperial resort was first named Garden of Clear Ripples, which was burnt down by the allied forces of Great Britain and France in 1860 at the end of the Second Opium War (referred to as Arrow War by the British).
 Reconstruction started 25 years later and was completed in 1895 when the name was changed to Yi He Yuan (Garden of Good Health and Harmony).
-The design gives prominence to Longevity Hill, and Kunming Lake south of the hill.
+The design gives prominence to Longevity Hill, as well as Kunming Lake south of the hill.
 The sprawling complex covers an area of 290 hectares and the buildings inside consist of over 3,000 bays.

 After lunch we spend the balance of the day exploring on our own.